awshktsa/AWSWorkshop-20200313-golang-serverless-ecs-fargate/Readme.md

 - ** AWS Console > Services > IAM > Role **
 - Create Role, service pick "EC2" and click "Next"
 - Search "AmazonS3FullAccess" and click the check box
-- Search "AWSLambdaFullAccess" and click the check box
-- Search "AmazonEC2ContainerRegistryFullAccess" and click the check box
-- Search "AmazonECS_FullAccess" and clieck the check box
+- also search following policies and attach to this role: "AWSLambdaFullAccess","AmazonEC2ContainerRegistryFullAccess","AmazonECS_FullAccess","AWSCloudFormationFullAccess","AmazonVPCFullAccess"
 - Click Next, Inut Tag Key and Value if you want, click Next to enter "Name" and "Description" for the Role.
 - Input "golang-workshop-cloud9-role" for the "Name" and click "Create".

 * 3-b: For user who want to use your own laptop instead of using Cloud9
 - ** AWS Console > Services > IAM > User **
-- Create User and attach following policy to this user: ["AmazonS3FullAccess","AWSLambdaFullAccess","AmazonEC2ContainerRegistryFullAccess","AmazonECS_FullAccess"]
+- Create User and attach following policy to this user: ["AmazonS3FullAccess","AWSLambdaFullAccess","AmazonEC2ContainerRegistryFullAccess","AmazonECS_FullAccess","AWSCloudFormationFullAccess","AmazonVPCFullAccess"]
 - Generate the credential "ACCESS_KEY" and "SECRET_KEY" and keep it safe, never share with anybody else and remeber to deactivate this user after workshop.
 ------